-- 10.5 A Contract must not be divided into smaller related Contracts (disaggregated) with the intention to avoid the application of UK/EU Procurement Law or particular CSOs.
-Where Contracts are disaggregated, the total value of all of the Contracts must be taken into account in determining the value of the Contract. - 10.6 In the case of setting up a Framework Agreement or Contracts to set up Dynamic Purchasing Systems, the value to be taken into account shall be the maximum estimated value of all of the Contracts envisaged to be awarded under the relevant Framework Agreement or Dynamic Purchasing System for the total period of the Framework Agreement or Dynamic Purchasing System.

-Officers must consult Corporate Services and Legal Services prior to seeking setting up any Framework Agreement or Dynamic Purchasing System.
+- VAT), over the full life of the Contract to the provider (regardless of where the funding is coming from, or whether or not it is a joint contract with another contracting authority).
+In all cases, it must include the value of any possible extensions during the period of the Contract. - 10.4 In the case of contracts without a fixed term, the estimated value shall be the monthly value, multiplied by 48 (net of VAT).
+Additional guidance is to be sought from both Commercial Services and Legal Services to ensure compliance with UK / associated Procurement Law. - 10.5 A Contract is not to be divided into smaller related Contracts (disaggregated) with the intention to avoid the application of UK / associated Procurement Law or particular CSOs.
+Where Contracts are disaggregated, the total value of all of the Contracts must be taken into account in determining the value of the Contract. - 10.6 In the case of setting up a Framework Agreement, or Contracts to set up Dynamic Purchasing Systems (DPS), the value to be taken into account shall be the maximum estimated value of all of the Contracts envisaged to be awarded under the relevant Framework Agreement / DPS for the total period of the Framework Agreement / DPS. - 10.6.1 Officers must consult the Head of Commercial Services and the Head of Law Procurement and Information Governance, prior to seeking to set up any Framework Agreement or DPS.
+Please also refer to CSO 12.
+FRAMEWORK AGREEMENTS